fikander/simple-web-crawler/README.md

     for url in BeautifulSoup(data).findAll("loc"):
         print url.text
 )
-- allow deploying to Amazon AWS
 - qa: more exhaustive unit tests
 - handle GET parameters.
 They're ignored at the moment.
+- allow deploying to Amazon AWS. `make deploy` doesn't do that and runs non debug version locally instead